PratikWayase/system-design-Handbook/README.md

 Traffic Congestion: When many clients send requests at once, the server can become overloaded.
 Server Downtime: If the server is down, client requests cannot be fulfilled.
 Resource Availability: Sometimes, resources exist on the server but are not available on the client.

+## Microservice Architecture

+Microservices perform specific business functions.
+Each microservice can be developed, deployed, and scaled independently.
+They can be written in various programming languages and frameworks, functioning as self-contained mini-applications.